gcasella/gns3-docker/README.md

 The iterations of the commands below are only used if you wish to use it that way.

 To run the docker image as a standard image using your default docker0 bridge interface use the command;
-docker run --privileged --cap-add SYS_ADMIN -itd gcasella/gns3-docker:v1.5.1
+docker run --privileged --cap-add SYS_ADMIN -itd -v /lib/modules:/lib/modules gcasella/gns3-docker:v1.5.1 start

 If you want to use your own user defined network with a static IP Address you can use the following command;
-docker run --privileged --cap-add SYS_ADMIN --net=<net-name> --ip=<ip-addr> -itd gcasella/gns3-docker:v1.5.1
+docker run --privileged --cap-add SYS_ADMIN --net=<net-name> --ip=<ip-addr> -itd -v /lib/modules:/lib/modules gcasella/gns3-docker:v1.5.1 start

-Run Development

-To test the new features for the gcasella/gns3-docker:development branch use the following command;
-docker run --privileged --cap-add SYS_ADMIN -itd -v /lib/modules:/lib/modules gcasella/gns3-docker:development